 Our mission is to preserve and protect Monroe County’s abundant, pure water.
 Education that leads to citizens’ involvement with watershed issues and local planning efforts are the key to Monroe County water protection.

-- Copies of reports (karst, hydrology, cultural attachment, economic)
+- Access to comments and reports (karst, hydrology, cultural attachment, economic)

 - ICWA Interactive Environmental Map